 22 confirmed the hypothesis that the contextual cuing relies largely on localised distractor

 23 contexts.
-Together, the experiments point towards a seemless interplay between two drivers
+Together, the experiments point towards a seamless interplay between two drivers

-24 of attention: visual search was initially guided by the presence of the valid endogenous cue
+24 of attention: visual search was initially guided by the presence of the endogenous cue

 25 and then refined by the repeated configurations to facilitate target detection.